-(7) A municipality may charge interest on the instalments required by subsection (3) from the date the development charge would have been payable in accordance with section 26 to the date the instalment is paid, at a rate not exceeding the prescribed maximum interest rate.
+(7) A municipality may charge interest on the instalments required by subsection (3) from the date the development charge would have been payable in accordance with section 26 to the date the instalment is paid, at a rate-not exceeding the prescribed maximum interest rate not exceeding the maximum interest rate determined in accordance with section 26.3.
 2019, c.
 9, Sched.
 3, s.
 8 (1).